stack-of-tasks/pinocchio/doc/a-features/e-lie.md

   std::cout << delta_u << std::endl;
 \endcode

-The difference lies in the tangent space of \f$ SE(3)\f$ and is representend by a vector of 6 reals which is :
+The difference lies in the tangent space of \f$ SE(3)\f$ and is represented by a vector of 6 reals which is:

 \code
   -1.50984